 For details, see Basic authentication.

 Tip: When working with basic authentication, on each successful authentication, ALM Octane includes the LWSSO_COOKIE_KEY cookie in the response.
 We recommend that you send the LWSSO_COOKIE_KEY cookie with each subsequent OData request for enhanced performance.
+For details, see the information about the LWSSO_COOKIE_KEY under Authenticating.

 Any reporting or business intelligence tool with OData support can integrate with ALM Octane, including Excel 2010 and later, Power BI, Power Query for Excel, and Power Pivot for Excel.